 Oh, I have a tie for my favorite memory.
 (I’m gaming the system to wedge in another credit.)
 I performed on the Letterman Show twice, which was my dream.
 I wanted the 2nd time to confirm I didn’t tank the first time.

-What steps are you currently taking to perform virtually or at contactless events?
+What steps are you taking to perform virtually?

 I did my first virtual show sitting at a desk, but it felt unnatural.
 So, I invested in everything I could to mimic being onstage.
 Now I’m standing up holding a corded mic.
 I added lighting.
 I use a green-screen for a theater backdrop.
 That might be hokey, but I’d lose credibility if they saw the cinder-block wall I’m in front of.
 (I had to wait two months for the green-screen, btw – there was a big run on toilet paper and green-screens.)